 But it is only healing a few symptoms; it’s not a cure.

 This might prevent certain comments from spreading virally – but not all of them, because a lot of hateful comments are not, strictly speaking, illegal.
-It also gives the impression that if someone posts illegal content on Facebook that that someone is safe – at best, Facebook will be prosecuted.
+It also gives the impression that if someone posts illegal content on Facebook that someone is safe – at best, Facebook will be prosecuted.

 So, in some ways, this makes the problem worse, not better.